 We’ve all heard the ‘tip of the iceberg’ analogy for explaining how there is more to a given subject than meets the eye.
 A Sustainability Life Cycle Assessment (LCA) can help reveal environmental impacts, both positive and negative, of a package or label beyond its primary sustainable traits.
 In fact, an LCA can be run for nearly any manufactured product, but we’ll stick to labels & packaging since that’s our business.
-In this first of posts on Life Cycle Assessment, we’ll explore the basics of an LCA and what information can be gleaned from the exercise.
+In this first of several posts on Life Cycle Assessment, we’ll explore the basics of an LCA and what information can be gleaned from the exercise.

 LCA takes five primary elements or processes in the life of a label or package into account, and provides a framework for some questions you can ask: